Robodebt scheme

-The scheme was further condemned by Federal Court Justice Bernard Murphy in his June 2021 ruling against the Government where he approved a A$1.8 billion settlement including repayments of debts paid, wiping of outstanding debts, and legal costs.
+The Australian government lost a 2019 lawsuit over the legality of the income averaging process and settled a class-action lawsuit in 2020.
+The scheme was further condemned by Federal Court Justice Bernard Murphy in his June 2021 ruling against the government, where he approved a A$1.8 billion settlement, including repayments of debts paid, wiping of outstanding debts, and legal costs.

-In August 2022, a Royal Commission into the scheme was announced by the Albanese Government, the "Royal Commission into the Robodebt Scheme".
+Going into the 2022 Australian federal election, Australian Labor Party (ALP) leader Anthony Albanese pledged to hold a royal commission into the Robodebt scheme if his party was elected.
+After winning the election, the Albanese government officially commenced the Royal Commission into the Robodebt Scheme in August 2022.
+The commission handed down its report in July 2023, which called the scheme a "costly failure of public administration, in both human and economic terms", and referred several individuals to law enforcement agencies for prosecution.
+The report also specifically criticised former Prime Minister Scott Morrison, who oversaw the introduction of the scheme when he was the Minister for Social Services, for misleading Cabinet and failing in his ministerial duties.

-In October 2022, the Albanese Government effectively forgave the debts of 197,000 people that were still under review.
-Making the announcement, Minister for Social Services Amanda Rishworth stated “The Robodebt fiasco is something that should be of deep concern to all Australians.
-It was meant to save money, however, we know it had a significant human cost”.
+In October 2022, the Albanese government effectively forgave the debts of 197,000 people that were still under review.
+In August 2023, the Albanese government passed a formal motion of apology in the House of Representatives, apologising for the scheme on behalf of the Parliament.

+Origins

 Background

-Since the late 1970s, the Australian Tax Office (ATO) has used data-matching systems to compare income data received from external sources with income reported by taxpayers, to ensure taxation compliance.
+Since the late 1970s, the Australian Taxation Office (ATO) has used data-matching systems to compare income data received from external sources with income reported by taxpayers, to ensure taxation compliance.
 In 2001, Services Australia (then the Department of Human Services) piloted a program that compared a customer’s Centrelink income details with ATO data, to identify discrepancies in the information provided to Centrelink.
 Where there was a discrepancy, Services Australia would decide if the customer had been overpaid and had a debt that should be recovered.
 This program (known as the Income Matching System, or IMS) was fully rolled out in 2004.
 The IMS identified roughly 300,000 possible discrepancies per year.
 Services Australia would identify and investigate roughly 20,000 of the highest risk discrepancies per year, but were unable to investigate the remaining discrepancies, due to the costs and resources involved in manually investigating and raising debts.
 The IMS continued largely unchanged until the introduction of the Robodebt scheme in 2016.